-The length and parameters of probation will be dictated by the program director and based on the recommendations of the SDC committee.
+The length and parameters of probation will be determined by the Program Director and based on the recommendations of the SDC committee.
 Clinical probation entails a 30-calendar day period of time.
 During this time program faculty will re-evaluate the student's status.
-Students will communicate with program faculty and clinical faculty to develop a plan based on their clinical evaluations, clinical faculty feedback and/or program faculty findings.
-The plan will include strategies for improvement of clinical performance.
-After the 30-day probation period, the student will be re-evaluated by the program and clinical faculty to determine if clinical objectives have been met.
-If they are successful, they will resume their clinical practicum at the same level of their peers.
+Students will communicate with program faculty and clinical faculty to develop a plan for clinical improvement based on their clinical evaluations, clinical faculty feedback and/or program faculty findings.
+After the 30-day probation period, the student will meet with the SDC for reevaluation to determine if clinical objectives have been met.
+If improvement is demonstrated, probation will end.
 Failure to meet clinical objectives at that level may result in dismissal.